 Urgent medical care isn't needed if you've had a tremor—shaking or trembling—for some time.
 But you should discuss the tremor at your next doctor's appointment.

 If a tremor is affecting your daily activities or if it's a new symptom, see your doctor sooner.

 A written description will help your doctor make a correct diagnosis.
 In writing your description, consider the following questions:

 - Did the tremor start suddenly or gradually?

 - What parts of your body are affected?

-- Have there been any recent changes in the medicines you are taking or how much you are taking?
+- Have there been any recent changes in the medicines you take or how much you take?